 - cooking oil for frying

-- Wash pork belly, cut into large chunks and place in a large pot.
+- Wash the pork belly, cut it into large chunks, and place it in a large pot.

 - Add enough water to cover the pork belly.